To Be Honest A Memoir of Radical Honesty, Love, and the Occasional Necessary Lie

 Description

-A memoir about an unusual upbringing in a family fanatically devoted to honesty, and what came next
+A memoir of "great wit and irony" about growing up in a family fanatically devoted to honesty, and navigating what came next (Publishers Weekly, starred review).

 Praise